PowershellScripts/PowershellScripts.github.io/articles/English/Viva/Post as a leader to specific groups.md

 <br/>
-By default these announcements will target the groups that were assigned to the leader user.
+By default these announcements will target the groups that were assigned to the Viva leader user.
 The leader user can also choose to select some and not others:

 <img src="/articles/images/Github-VivaLeadership6.png" width="400">

 <br/>
-Additionally, the leader user can choose to post the Annoucement to Teams and/or send it per email:
+Additionally, the leader user can choose to post the Annoucement to Microsoft Teams and/or send it per email:

 <img src="/articles/images/Github-VivaLeadership7.png" width="400">